The Kyle and Jackie O Show

-The Kyle and Jackie O Show is an Australian breakfast radio show hosted by Kyle Sandilands and Jackie O on KIIS 106.5 in Sydney and KIIS 101.1 in Melbourne.
-The show is syndicated in the late drive slot on the KIIS Network following Will & Woody across Australia, and is a station on iHeartRadio.
+The Kyle and Jackie O Show was an Australian breakfast radio show that was hosted by Kyle Sandilands and Jackie O on KIIS 106.5 in Sydney, KIIS DAB+ Perth and KIIS 101.1 in Melbourne.
+The show was syndicated in the late drive slot on the KIIS Network following Will & Woody across Australia, and was a station on iHeartRadio.

+ARN terminated the contract with Jackie O and gave written notice to Sandilands stating that his behaviour during the show on 20 February 2026 is an act of serious misconduct and therefore a breach of his contract with ARN.
+Sandilands' contract was subsequently terminated.

 History

 Kyle and Jackie O were cohosts on the Hot30 Countdown since mid-2000, and presented this show until the end of 2003.
 In 2004, The Kyle and Jackie O Show commenced as their own show during the drive time slot for Sydney and Melbourne listeners only.
 They moved to the breakfast time slot on 16 January 2005 for Sydney listeners only, replacing 2Day FM breakfast hosts Judith Lucy, Peter Helliar and Kaz Cooke.

 The show has been Sydney's top-rated FM radio breakfast show for four consecutive years, and the program is a 9-time winner and 36-time finalist of the Australian Commercial Radio Awards.
 From November 2009 until December 2011, Kyle and Jackie O were also broadcast nationally on Saturdays between 3 p.m. and 7 p.m. during the syndicated Take 40 Australia show.

 On 1 November 2013, it was announced the radio show will end on 2Day FM in December 2013 and move to rival station, KIIS 106.5 from January 2014.

 The Kyle and Jackie O Show began on new station KIIS 106.5 on 20 January 2014 with a nightly "best bits" program networked on the KIIS Network (ARN) and regional radio stations.
-The show on KIIS 106.5 instantly went to number 1(FM) in the first radio survey for 2014 with the former radio station 2Day FM failing in the ratings.
+The show on KIIS 106.5 instantly went to number 1 in the first radio survey for 2014 with the former radio station 2Day FM failing in the ratings.

 In 2014, Kyle and Jackie O started a new show, The A-List with Kyle and Jackie O which also airs on KIIS 106.5, in Sydney, and exported globally.
-A weekly 3-hour entertainment show featuring the biggest stars and the hottest music in the world, co-produced with Bowserland.
+A weekly three-hour entertainment show featuring the biggest stars and the hottest music in the world, co-produced with Bowserland.

-Together, the prestigious radio show has won a total of 36 radio awards.
+Together, the radio show won a total of 36 radio awards.